-We present an analysis of 20 completely sequenced genomes in their usage of protein folds.
-This occurrence analysis has been performed very carefully by choosing the searching and iterating parameters in a way that provided a good balance between sensitivity and robustness.
-All our results are built on a large table, which we call a fold occurrence matrix.
-Thus, we were able to rank folds in their overall commonness and to broadly compare organisms in sharing folds.
+We present an analysis of 20 completely sequenced genomes in terms of their usage of protein folds.
+This occurrence analysis has been done very carefully, choosing the searching and iterating parameters in a way that provided a good balance between sensitivity and robustness.
+All our results are built upon a large table, which we call a fold occurrence matrix.
+Thus, we were able to rank folds in terms of their overall commonness and to broadly compare organisms in terms of sharing folds.
 We have also focused on specific patterns of fold usage: complementary patterns between two or more folds, unique folds in certain organisms (which are potential antibiotic targets), and horizontal transfer.

-The comparison of 20 genomes in structural terms, from all three kingdoms of life, also provided a glimpse into the emergence and spread of new folds and superfamilies.
-As we noted previously, 48 the worm has many specific superfamilies not present in yeast or bacteria.
-They are basically concerned with multicellular life, evident from the high proportion ($\approx\!70~\%$) of worm-specific superfamilies that are secreted or partially extracellular.
+The comparison of 20 genomes in structural terms from all three kingdoms of life also provided a glimpse into the emergence and spread of new folds and superfamilies.
+As we noted previously 48, the worm has many specific superfamilies not present in yeast or bacteria.
+They are basically concerned with multicellular life, evident from the high proportion (\sim 70 %) of worm-specific superfamilies that are secreted or partially extracellular.
 On the other hand, the eukaryote-specific superfamilies present only in the worm and yeast are typically engaged in signaling and eukaryotic-type replication, appearing mostly in multidomain proteins or protein complexes (see website for details).

 The specific phylogenetic patterns reveal several interesting features of the evolution of folds and superfamilies.
-It is apparent from Figure 3 and has also been discovered by others that there is a conserved set of proteins and superfamilies that invariably are present in every genome studied so far.
-These completely conserved superfamilies are involved mostly in replication and usually appear in large multidomain proteins.
-Furthermore, despite the small number of these "essential" superfamilies, they amount to <10% of the total of 471 superfamilies represented in this study.
-However, the corresponding matches
+As it is apparent from Figure 3 and as has also been discovered by others, there is a conserved set of proteins and superfamilies that invariably are present in every genome studied so far.
+These completely conserved superfamilies are involved mostly in replication, and usually appear in large multidomain proteins.
+Furthermore, in spite of the small number of these 'essential' superfamilies, they amount to less than 10 percent of the total of 471 superfamilies represented in this study.
+However, the corresponding matches involve about one third of the total number of matching ORFs in the 20 genomes (numbers listed in Table 1).
+This shows that the conserved superfamilies and folds are largely over-represented in the genomes.